What Is Search Recruitment?

 You may spend your entire working life never coming across a ‘search’ firm.
 That is because search recruitment is quite the niche sector: it is usually reserved for high demand and high salary roles, which require a very specific skillset.

-Search recruitment can be distinguished from ‘retail’ or ‘high street’ recruitment by a few factors.
+So what is search recruitment, exactly?
+This type of headhunting can be distinguished from ‘retail’ or ‘high street’ recruitment by a few factors.

 Search usually doesn’t rely on high volumes of applicants or even job advertisements.
 A search recruiter, otherwise known as a ‘headhunter’, will actively seek out candidates, most of whom are ‘inactive’ in the market – meaning they already have a job and aren’t actively looking for a new one.
 This means it’s usually a tougher sell for the recruiter to the candidate to take on a new role in a new organisation.
 This is one of the reasons search firms pick their clients carefully: they don’t want to work for just any company, and neither do the candidates.